COACHING STAFFCoaching Staff

 Lewis Scott - Academy Coach

-Lewis Scott is entering his third year at Myerscough College where he is coming off his first season as head coach of the Under 18 Men’s team.
+Lewis Scott is entering his fourth year at Myerscough College where he is coming off his first season as head coach of the Under 18 Men’s team.
 Scott led the Under 18 Men’s team to the National Cup Final during the 2019-20 season.
 He was formerly coach of the Academy’s Division One Women’s team and recently the Division 4 Men’s team.
 He serves an assistant coach to Neal Hopkins and Troy Culley, where he was on the bench for the Division 3 treble winning team and Under-18 National Championship team.

 Prior to Myerscough, Scott was head coach of the Lancashire Spinners U16 Boys, the North Regional Performance Centre and U15 North West Development teams, and the Oldham Titans where he was awarded Basketball England Young Coach of the Year in 2013.
 He was also an apprentice coach to the England Under-17 Women’s team from 2017 to 2018.